The Fall of House Slytherin

 But, for philosophers like Professor McManus, trying to integrate the progressive political project with choice parts of the Christian worldview the problem is even worse.
 Because the elements of the old tradition preferred by progressives (such as rights, equality of dignity, and compassionate universalism) rely more on the teleological and metaphysical core of the worldview than do the parts that they hate (hierarchy, practical inequality, and essentialist notions of identity).

-More to the point, as anyone will tell you who has read modern, post-Hobbsean, right-wing authors (and some post-Hobbsean ones) the argument for inequality and hierarchy does not rely on teleological presuppositions.
+More to the point, as anyone will tell you who has read modern, post-Hobbsean, right-wing authors (and some pre-Hobbsean ones) the argument for inequality and hierarchy does not rely on teleological presuppositions.
 Rather, they are a necessary political response to material reality.
 To think that men are unequal (and need to be treated as such) and that hierarchy works at getting things done, a person just needs to open their eyes and observe the material world of humans as they exist.
 To think that all men are created equal and endowed with some invisible set of rights, a person must have some contact with a metaphysical or spiritual tradition.
 Dare I say a “teleology”?

 And it's for this reason that post-modernity has a distinctly "right-wing" flavor to it.